 Pratt's career was less successful after the Revolution.
 As a partner in the firm of Pratt, Rutter & Co., which offered "Portrait and ornamental painting", he returned to the functional brand of painting for which Claypoole had in part trained him, and was remembered by the next generation for his unusual signs.
 His work is difficult to characterize; few paintings are documented or firmly attributed.
 The American School is his only signed and dated work.
 This and other works from his London years show West's influence in their composition, coloring and technique.
 Later portraits suggest that this style changed under the influence of other English and American painters.
 Pratt died in Philadelphia in 1805.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Sawitzky, William.
 Matthew Pratt, A Study of his Work.
 New York, 1942.